Written by John Fox on August 31, 2020

 - Native language classes in Pa’enexily have resumed online for Bonsall High School students.
 Contact Pala Learning Center for details.
 760 742 1997

-- Fallbrook High School district is offering the option of in-class or study at home for the fall semester at FallbrookHS.FUHSD.net .
+- Fallbrook High School distance learning info is available at FallbrookHS.FUHSD.net .
 The elementary district has distance learnings links at its website, www.FUESD.org

 - The Valley Center Pauma district website has a page dedicated to Distance Learning resources. https://sites.google.com/vcpusd.org/vcpusd-distance-learning